CURRICULA VITAE

 Ralph Waldo Emerson, “Gifts”

-Mr. Miguel Gómez-Ibáñez lives in Middlesex County, Massachusetts, and serves the Foundation as Director.
+Mr. Miguel Gómez-Ibáñez lives in Middlesex County, Massachusetts and serves the Foundation as Director.
 Mr. Gómez-Ibáñez is President Emeritus of North Bennet Street School in Boston, the oldest and most complete college of fine hand craft in America, featuring career programs in craft trades from fine bookbinding to furniture making to jewelry art to piano and violin building.
 Himself a distinguished architect and fine furniture craftsman, Mr. Gómez-Ibáñez is a national leader in the movement to renew the future of fine artisanship in the modern world, a central purpose of the Foundation.

 Ron Kraft resize image edit 2.jpg